Yes, You Do Need A Call Center

 Benefit #1 – Improved Communication and Messaging

 With staff members dedicated to answering patient calls, your practice has the opportunity to create one consistent message.
 Call center staff will be trained on what to say and how to say it.
-They will be aware of any initiatives or new services you are looking to promote and specifically selected for their strong telephone skills.
+They will be aware of any initiatives or new services you are looking to promote and be specifically selected for their strong telephone skills.
 Their main focus is bringing in new patients, scheduling office visits and answering patient questions.
+With a provider data management solution like TriageTrak, your scheduling staff will always have the latest information on the providers within your practice, including scheduling preferences, bio information and the services they provide.
+TriageTrak even has a specialized call center interface so that your staff can easily find the right doctor for the patient both quickly and accurately.
 On the flip side, when you do not have a dedicated call center staff, messaging or new policies can fall through the cracks because you’ve got your entire front office picking up the phone rather than a select group of trained personnel.

 Benefit #2 – Improved Patient Experience

 Patient experience will improve during calls, as well.
-Instead of hearing “Hold, please”, your prospective patients will have a great first impression of your practice from the call center staff.
-They will have the time to be empathetic and the patience needed to make the person on the other end feel comfortable and welcomed.
+Instead of hearing “Hold, please,” your prospective patients will have a great first impression of your practice from the call center staff.
+They will have the time to be empathetic and the patience needed to make the person on the other end feel comfortable and welcome.

 Benefit #3 – Improved Efficiency